‘Sexual Deviants’ Who Bragged About Sex With Minors Arrested

 “The protection of our children is always a top priority for our agency,” said Sheriff Smith.
 “I am grateful these predators were brought to justice.
 If there are other victims still out there, please come forward.
 It’s absolutely outrageous that they think this is ‘funny’ — this is a crime, and they are predators.”

-The Santa Clara County Sheriff’s Office is asking anyone with information regarding the suspects to contact its Detective Unit at 408-808-4500, or the Sheriff’s Office Investigative Services anonymous tip line at 408-808-4431.
+The Santa Clara County Sheriff’s Office is asking anyone with information regarding the suspects to contact its detective unit at 408-808-4500, or the Sheriff’s Office Investigative Services anonymous tip line at 408-808-4431.